-A similar set up, working in full pitch.
+A similar setup, working in full pitch.
 Here needles line up directly below each other.
-If wrong needle is selected it will be point to point with the needle immediately above it, and is an added clue the wrong needle is being pushed up into hold/ E position.
-My first swatch had distinctly different side / vertical edges.
-Cast on was for every needle, half pitch (top image), first needle on left on main bed, last needle on right on ribber.
-When completed, it was followed by change to full pitch prior to pattern knitting, lining up needles point to point, directly below each other (bottom image).
-I prefer the edge obtained on the half pitch throughout, seen in previous sample
+If the wrong needle is selected it will be point to point with the needle immediately above it and is an added clue the wrong needle is being pushed up into hold/ E position.
+My first swatch had a distinctly different side / vertical edges.
+Cast on was for every needle, half-pitch (top image), the first needle on left on the main bed, last needle on right on the ribber.
+When completed, it was followed by a change to full-pitch prior to pattern knitting, lining up needles point to point, directly below each other (bottom image).
+I prefer the edge obtained on the half-pitch throughout, seen in the previous sample

-Still pondering those edges, and what about repeats with large areas of solid color?
+Still, pondering those edges, and what about repeats with large areas of a solid color?
 The image on the left is 25X26 rows in height, the one on the right adjusted for an even number of solid color rows, and a total row repeat divisible by 4, 25X28.
 The single black line at the top is a marker for returning the carriage to all knit when the top of the repeat is reached.
 When using full pitch, solid areas remained open at both edges with carriage set to KCII.
-A wooden tool handle is actually inserted through from one side to the other in the bottom of the swatch.
-Because the needles are point to point, no extra needles could be brought to work on both ends as a work around.
-KCI will select end needles on main bed.
-I tried that as the first work around to seal the edges.
+A wooden tool handle is actually inserted through from one side to the other at the bottom of the swatch.
+Because the needles are point to point, no extra needles could be brought to work on both ends as a workaround.
+KCI will select end needles on the main bed.
+I tried that as the first workaround to seal the edges.
 I paid no attention to whether needles were selected at each end every row, and got another creative pair of edges.